msbmsb/buzz-referee/README.markdown

 **Buzz Referee** is a Google Buzz bot a user can @-mention for a reasoned, but random, arbitration to decide who "wins" the discussion/argument/thread.
+Buzz Referee runs on Google App Engine.

 Just @-mention buzzreferee in a post or comment by including:
     @buzzreferee@gmail.com